 - Ads with height might load.
 This means that content would be pushed down and design that is made to fit a certain widget above the fold would fail.

-- Ads might need backgrounds, This could be a light gray background surrounding the ad, touching the corners of the screen.
+- Ads might need backgrounds.
+This could be a light gray background surrounding the ad, touching the corners of the screen.

 - Ads often need spacing around them to avoid accidental touches.
-20-30 pixels is good distance between ads.
+20-30 pixels is а good distance between ads.

-Publisher Website’s Performance
+Digital Publisher Website Performance

-Well, yes, but that is nearly a full time job on it’s own, and one the designer could help out with.
-To understand all this, you first need to understand a little about browsers
+Well, yes, but that is nearly a full time job on its own, and one the designer could help out with.
+To understand all this, you first need to understand a little about how browsers work.

-Sometimes, actions like animations and interactions on hover, press would utilize the CPU or the GPU.
-If an animation for example utilizes the CPU it’s quite likely that there would be lag, if it’s the GPU, then it’s possible to get better performance.
+Sometimes, actions like animations and interactions on hover, or press would utilize the CPU or the GPU.
+For example, if an animation utilizes the CPU, it’s quite likely that there would be lag, if it’s the GPU, then it’s possible to get better performance.
 The requirements of the designer might be the difference between the two.

 Here are a few general tips, to improve the performance of content heavy websites:

 - Use little to no shadows.
 Shadows are very expensive to render especially on low-end mobile devices and laptops.